atharvatekawade/Makespan-Energy-and-Reliability-Aware-Scheduling-in-Embedded-Systems/README.md

 11) wanms_end: Represents the ending value of α in WANMS.
 12) wanms_step: Represents the value of step from wanms_start to wanms_end.

-Upon running the command and successful execution, we get plots for the cost and makespan of different algorithms.
-The makespan plot also includes the deadline for reference.
+Upon running the command and successful execution, we get plots for the makespan and energy of different algorithms.
+The reliability plot also includes the reliability constraint for reference.
+Leave all flags blank for running parameters with default values.
  Sample plots are shown below.

 ## Results